OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/includes/virtual-machines-common-cli-deploy-templates.md

         "15.04"
     ],
     "metadata": {
-        "description": "The Ubuntu version for the VM.
+        "description": "hello Ubuntu version for hello VM.
 This will pick a fully patched image of this given Ubuntu version.
 Allowed values: 12.04.5-LTS, 14.04.2-LTS, 15.04."
     }
     }
 },